Schrodingdong/ClipCloud/README.md

 # Clipcloud

 Shared clipboard connected to the cloud
-For more details, cheack README for each folder
+For more details, check README for each folder